 Subheads are one of the easiest and most effective ways to create “scannability” in your posts and to highlight and preview content.
 Plus, when you format your subheads in H2 they will contribute to SEO and they make your text more accessible to those who rely on screen readers.
 Use the paragraph function to add a Heading.
 Do not underline subheads (underlining is how links are made visible in many themes.)

 5. Add photos/images

 Images should be roughly the same size within a post.
 The image at the top of this post is 600 px x 900 px.
-Avoid huge images, you can resize them using Canva’s free photo editor.
-If that doesn’t work, resize them using a photo editor.
-(Canva’s is free.)
-Large images make it hard to scan without scrolling.
+Large images can make it hard to scan without a lot of scrolling.
 Rule of thumb: use an image at the top of the post and then one (or more) towards the middle/end.
 Make sure you have enough white space between images and text.

 6. Embed links using descriptive text

 In addition to pointing to sources without having to use citations or bibliographies, links also add a visual element to your post.
 Your link color/style is set within the theme.
 Links should be included within the post and not in a group at the end.
 Here is the WP help page: Follow these instructions.
 Be sure to set the link to open in a new window.
-You always embed the link into a word or phrase, like I did above with the WP link.
-Don’t use “click” here.
+You always embed the link into descriptive anchor text, the word or phrase that holds the link, like I did above with the WP link.
+Don’t use “click” here or “read more.”

 7. Avoid centering text

 Centered text is hard to read, especially paragraphs, especially when scanning.
 When centering short blocks of text, make sure that the lines are split evenly.
 Don’t leave one word orphaned on its own line.